hackerb9/vt340test/README.md

 * DECSDM (Sixel Display Mode), when enabled, DISABLES Sixel Scrolling in the Graphics Set-up screen and vice versa.
-Some of DEC's manuals conflate the two.
+Some of DEC's manuals get this wrong.

-* Showing sixel images with more then 6 colors changes the foreground text color and at 16 colors, the background is changed, too.
+* Showing sixel images with more then 6 colors changes the foreground text color.
+After 16 colors, the background is changed, too.
 This often makes the screen unreadable.
 (See [colormap](colormap) for details).
 There is no obvious way to reset the colors once they have been changed, but there is a sequence of keys you can hit.
 See